 Click here to check at Amazon

 In removing the needle, be careful not to pull the needle so hard to avoid damaging the pinion mechanism.
-Some needles are very tight where you can pull the pinion with it.
-In order to avoid this, you may use this tool.
+Some needles are very tight and you can pull the pinion with it.
+To avoid this, you may use this tool.

 2. Strap Wrench Set.
 Use this tool to remove the glass cover safely and easily.